Commerce > Business Studies (BST) Class 12 > Chapter Notes - Marketing Management

 3. Manufacture → Agent → Wholesaler → Retailer → Customer

-•Factors Determining Choice of Channels of Distribution: Choice of appropriate channel of distribution is a very important marketing decision, which affects the performance of an organization.
+The choice of the appropriate channel of distribution is a very important marketing decision, which affects the performance of an organization.
 Whether the firm will adopt direct marketing channels or long channels involving a no. of intermediaries is a strategic decision.

-•IV.
-P-Promotion Mix: It refers to combination of promotional tools used by an organization to communicate and persuade customers to buy its products.
+It refers to the combination of promotional tools used by an organization to communicate and persuade customers to buy its products.

 1. Advertising: Most commonly used tool of promotion.
-It is an impersonal form to communication, which is paid by the marketers (sponsors) to promote goods and services.
-Common mediums are newspaper, magazine, television & radio.
+It is an impersonal form of communication, which is paid by the marketers (sponsors) to promote goods and services.
+Common mediums are newspapers, magazines, television & radio.

 1. Enhancing customer satisfaction and confidence.

-2. Helpful in increasing the demand of existing product.
+2. Helpful in increasing the demand for existing products.

 3. Helpful to increase the market share.